uidaholib/sbProgram/README.md

 # sbMACRO

-This is a program and web app meant to work with the SciencBase.gov REST API to generate reports useful for USGS CSC Data Managers.
+This is a program and web app meant to work with the SciencBase.gov REST API to generate reports useful for USGS CASC Data Stewards and associated personnel.
 The program can count data on [Science Base](https://www.sciencebase.gov/catalog/), determine DMP status, present Data Steward-PI history, and more.
 The current iteration of the project can parse through entire fiscal years or selected projects in the Northwest and Southwest Climate Science Center directories on ScienceBase.gov, and generate a report based on the selection provided.
 Data from Science Base is combined with data found in the combined Data Manager Google Sheets spreadsheet.

 Entire commit history and contributor history can be found here: https://github.com/uidaholib/sbProgram